godofhoe/Genetics-Linguistics-Correspondence/README.md

+# Gene-Language-Correspondence (GLC)
-# gene-language-correspondence (GLC) is a framework to study the evolution mechanism shared by gene and language.
+is a framework to study the evolution mechanism shared by gene and language.

 For the details, please read our paper:

 ---------